ndiego/wordpress-university-workshop/steps/step-3/readme.md

 4. Remove the `text` color styles from the link element in the Post Content block.

 ## 2. Styles and Settings
 1. Style Site Title block in Site Editor.
-Save changes to theme and see them show up in theme.json.
+Save changes to the theme and see them show up in theme.json.
     - Font Family to EB Garmond
     - Size to Medium
 2. Replace the `"fluid": false` specification on the `x-large` font size with: